cfbolz/pypy-15-blog/blogpost.rst

 implemented backends for various CPU architectures (including PowerPC_ and s390x_).
-And we increased compatibility with CPython by writing and painstakingly improving an emulation layer to make it possible to run `CPython C-extension modules`_.
+And we increased compatibility with CPython by writing and painstakingly improving an emulation layer to make it possible to run `CPython C-extension modules`_ (this was started Amaury Forgeot d'Arc and pushed significantly in the last few years by Matti Picus).

 .. _major: https://morepypy.blogspot.com/2013/10/incremental-garbage-collector-in-pypy.html
 .. _warmup: https://morepypy.blogspot.com/2015/10/pypy-memory-and-warmup-improvements-2.html